-At Tanfield Lea Community Primary School we believe that Geography helps to develop enquiry while providing answers to questions about the natural and human aspects of the world.
+At Tanfield Lea Community Primary School we believe that Geography helps to develop enquiry skills while providing answers to questions about the natural and human aspects of the world.
 Our children are encouraged to develop a greater interest, understanding and knowledge of their locality, the wider world, as well as their individual place in it.

 In our school, the curriculum is designed to develop Geographical knowledge and skills that are progressive, as well as transferable and cross-curricular.